openstreetmap/openstreetmap-website/CONTRIBUTING.md

   large to review in one sitting, or if changes are requested, then the maintainer needs to repeatedly re-read code that has already been considered.
 * The commit history is important.
 This is a large codebase, developed over many years by many developers.
-We frequently need to read the commit history (e.g., using `git blame`) to figure out what is going on.
+We frequently need to read the commit history (for example using `git blame`) to figure out what is going on.
 So small, understandable, and relevant commits are important for other developers looking back at your work in future.